 Trustee, Investment Director

 Sean is a Nevada native serving as Investment Director for The Engelstad Foundation.
-He is the Founder of 1930 Capital, a local investment firm that sources, executes and manages private equity, real estate, and other investments.
+He is the Partner of 1930 Capital, a local investment firm that sources, executes and manages private equity, real estate, and other investments.

 Over the past decade, Sean has played a key role in the success and development of the Engelstad Foundation.
 To gain a deeper understanding of Foundation’s cornerstone investments, Sean also served on-site at The Ralph, a 400,000 square foot arena in Grand Forks, North Dakota.
 The area is described by many as the “finest facility of its kind in the world.”

 Sean holds a B.S. in Finance from the University of Arizona, as well as a Master’s degree in Real Estate Development from the University of Southern California (USC).

 As a Trustee, Sean is committed to upholding The Engelstad Foundation's capacity to continue its work far into the future.

 Erin serves as the Engelstad Foundation’s Chief Granting Officer, assisting with the foundation’s grant proposal and management process.

 Erin's knowledge about the integration of nonprofits and foundations stems from working directly with her grandmother Betty & mother Kris, both Engelstad Foundation founders.